collingreen/djeroku/README.md

 ----------------------
-when you are ready to create your first app, use the django-admin command again, this time with the djeroku-app template if you forget the --extension flag below, the default djeroku_app templates will not be copied correctly.
+When you are ready to create your first app, use the django-admin command again, this time with the djeroku-app template if you forget the --extension flag below, the default djeroku_app templates will not be copied correctly.
 Not the end of the world, but might as well get it right.

     cd PROJECT_NAME/apps
     python ../venv/Scripts/django-admin.py startapp --template=path/to/djeroku-app/git-or-zip-or-folder --extension=py,html APP_NAME

 open up settings/common.py and add your new app to the LOCAL_APPS tuple

     LOCAL_APPS = (
 	    'apps.APP_NAME',
     )